lucono/karma-test-explorer/README.md

+# DEPRECATION &nbsp;NOTICE

+# With the [deprecation](https://github.com/karma-runner/karma#karma-is-deprecated-and-is-not-accepting-new-features-or-general-bug-fixes) of Karma runner, Karma Test Explorer is now also deprecated.
+It will no longer be releasing any new features or bug fixes.

 [![Build and Test](https://github.com/lucono/karma-test-explorer/actions/workflows/node.js.yml/badge.svg)](https://github.com/lucono/karma-test-explorer/actions/workflows/node.js.yml)

 # Karma Test Explorer (for Angular, Jasmine, and Mocha)

-### Note: With the [deprecation](https://github.com/karma-runner/karma#karma-is-deprecated-and-is-not-accepting-new-features-or-general-bug-fixes) of Karma runner, Karma Test Explorer will no longer be releasing any new features or bug fixes.

----

 This extension adds a rich and fully integrated testing experience to Visual Studio Code for Angular, TypeScript, and JavaScript projects that use [Karma](https://karma-runner.github.io/latest/index.html) for testing.